NetDevPack/Security.Jwt/README.md

 * Auto create RSA or ECDsa keys
 * Support for JWE
 * Publish a endpoint with your public key in JWKS format
-* Support for another API's to consume the JWKS endpoint
+* Support for multiple API's to consume the JWKS endpoint
-* Auto rotate key every 90 days
+* Auto rotate key every 90 days (Best current practices for Public Key Rotation)
-* Remove old private keys after key rotation
+* Remove old private keys after key rotation (NIST Recommendations)
-* Use recommended settings for RSA & ECDSA
+* Use recommended settings for RSA & ECDSA (RFC 7518 Recommendations)
 * Uses random number generator to generate keys for JWE with AES CBC (dotnet does not support RSA-OAEP with Aes128GCM)
-* By default Save keys in same room of ASP.NET DataProtection (The same place where ASP.NET save the keys to generate MVC cookies)
+* By default Save keys in same room of ASP.NET DataProtection (The same place where ASP.NET save the keys to to cryptograph MVC cookies)

 It generates Keys way better with RSA and ECDsa algorithms.
 Which is most recommended by [RFC 7518](https://datatracker.ietf.org/doc/html/rfc7518).

 ## Generating Tokens: